 Today, Tineke is in medical school at the National College of Natural Medicine and she volunteers several times a week at Outside In, providing medical care to patients.

 Not so long ago I was homeless, alone, and suffering from depression.
 I couldn’t find a job and I didn’t know what to do.
 As you can imagine, it is difficult to work through mental health challenges when you can only focus on where you are going to sleep that night.
 I didn’t have any options or resources -- but Outside In helped me learn that I did.

 They provided me with housing and a safe place to live.
 They helped me get insurance and the best medical care I could ask for.
 It was transformational for me to learn how to write a resume, complete a job application, interview, and land a job.
 With those skills, I completed job training at Outside In’s Virginia Woof Dog Daycare.

-Today I am a certified dog trainer at Virginia Woof, teaching staff and youth how to work with dogs.
-I love coming to work every day and teaching.
+I became a certified dog trainer at Virginia Woof, teaching staff and youth how to work with dogs.
+I loved coming to work every day and teaching.
 You can modify one small thing and change happens.
-It is amazing to see someone on their first day, when they are nervous, and on their last day, when they have gained confidence and learned how to accept and integrate feedback.
-I love helping people who were in my situation.
+It was amazing to see someone on their first day, when they are nervous, and on their last day, when they have gained confidence and learned how to accept and integrate feedback.

 When most teenagers are going on first dates and doing homework, Emily was battling clinical depression.
 She even attempted suicide.
 Then, she was kicked out of her house.
 Bouncing between friends and other family members didn't last long and Emily ended up on the streets.
 Luckily, Emily found Outside In.
 While living in transitional housing, she got a job and became a college student, working toward a degree in political science.